 Did you know that although most people buy and use just one type of detergent you should get better results using at least two different types – possibly even three?
 If you want to use ecological detergent too maybe even four.

-- Biological detergents should not be used on silks and woollens (see article link below)
+Another tip is that biological detergents should not be used on silks and woollens (see article link below).

 Silks & woollens